nyurik/kibana-vega-vis/README.md

 # Vega vs VegaLite
 VegaLite is a simplified version of Vega, useful to quickly get started, but has a number of limitations.
 VegaLite is automatically converted into Vega before rendering.
 Compare [logstash-simple_line-vega](public/examples/logstash/logstash-simple_line-vega.json) and [logstash-simple_line-vegalite](public/examples/logstash/logstash-simple_line-vegalite.json) (both use the same ElasticSearch logstash data).
 You may use [this editor](https://vega.github.io/editor/) to convert VegaLite into Vega.

+# Debugging
+Use browser debugging tools (e.g. F12 or Ctrl+Shift+J in Chrome) to inspect the `VEGA_DEBUG` variable:
+ * `view` - access to the Vega View object.
+See [Vega Debugging Guide](https://vega.github.io/vega/docs/api/debugging/).
+ * `spec` - Vega JSON specification after some modifications by this plugin.
+In case of VegaLite, this is the output of the VegaLite compiler.
+ * `vlspec` - If this is a VegaLite graph, JSON specification of the graph before VegaLite compilation.

 # Notes

 ### Useful Links